mcdope/teamviewer-o-matic/README.md

  -  German - Use with "german" as param, translation by Tobias Bäumer
  -  Italian - Use with "italian" as param, translation by Simone Naldi
  -  English - Use with "english" as param, translation by Tobias Bäumer
+ -  Russian - Use with "russian" as param, translation by Tobias Bäumer (Note: I don't speak russian, so the tooltips are english since I can't translate 'em properly)

 ---

 #### Supported TeamViewer versions ####
  -  TeamViewer 10
      - last tested with 10.0.47484 (german, italian, english)
      - branch `teamviewer-10`
      - released as `v2.0.10.<minor>`
+	 - IMPORTANT: This branch is deprecated.
+All feature work will happen on teamviewer-11
  -  TeamViewer 11
-     - last tested with 11.0.50714 beta (german, italian, english)
+     - last tested with 11.0.53254.0 (german, italian, russian)
      - branch `teamviewer-11`
      - released as `v2.0.11.<minor>`